 Working with Providers:

-- Provide detailed briefs preventing revision-heavy projects
+- Write detailed briefs to avoid revision-heavy projects

-- Establish clear approval authority and timelines
+- Set clear approval authority and timelines

 Measuring Success: